robhillman97/CPD_Git_intro/notes/group_activity.md

 ## Writing better code reviews

-When working in a team it is important to review other people's code along side writing your own code.
+When working in a team it is important to review other people's code alongside writing your own code.
 While it might be tempting to just quickly look code changes on GitHub and leave a short message like "looks good to me" that is only useful for very small changes to the code.
 For larger changes a full review should be done.

 1. Pull down the changes locally
 ```bash